Why do I need a website?

 Many Business Owners Say Things Like This

-So, let’s dive into some common objections that small business owners have to create a website.
+So, let’s dive into some common objections that small business owners have to build a website.
 We’ll dissect them and go over exactly why the logic is faulty and why “I need a website” should be at the forefront of your mind.

 Objection #1: “My Business Is Too Small for a Website”